michael100824/Personal_Projects/README.md

-# personal_project
+# Personal_Projects
-This repository contains some interesting project I have done for practice and personal interest.
+This repository contains some interesting projects I have done for practice and personal interest.